wandb/docs/docs/guides/models/intro.md

 ![](/images/models/model_registry_landing_page.png)

-The image above shows the Model Registry W&B App UI.
-The left panel lists models registered to this user's account.
-On the right panel there is a **Model Overview** that describes [insert].
-On the bottom right we can see different model versions of the model in the **Versions** section.
+For more information about the Model Registry UI, see [insert future docs].

 <!-- ### Watch the 1 minute video walkthrough -->

 <!-- {% embed url="https://www.youtube.com/watch?v=jy9Pk9riwZI" %} -->

 ## How it works
+Use the W&B Python SDK to train, log, and use model versions.
+You can use the W&B App or the Python SDK to register or link models.

-The following Python code demonstrates a typical training script that uses W&B. However, this demo script also uses API calls that will track, register, and store a model into the model registry.
+For example, the following Python code demonstrates a typical training script that uses W&B. However, this demo script also calls W&B Python SDK APIs that will create a model artifact, make a model version, and register the model to the Model Registry.

-* Line 4: Create a W&B run object like you normally would.
-* Line 16 - 18: Create a _model artifact_.
-(Specify 'model' as the `type` when you create the artifact instance).
-* Line 20: Create a _model version_.
-Log the model version with `log_artifact()`.
-* Line 24-28: Link the model artifact to the model registry with `link_artifact()`.
+Copy the sample Python script below and run it in a Python script or in a Jupyter Notebook:

 ```python showLineNumbers